teha2/chemical_toxicology/MIE Structural Alerts Dec 2019/README.md

 White annotations boxes describe what the nodes are doing.

 If the KNIME workflow is missing nodes, you may need to install the Nightly Builds from the KNIME community contributions https://www.knime.com/community .

+Models generated for the publication "Structural Alerts and Random Forest Models in a Consensus Approach for Receptor Binding Molecular Initiating Events" DOI:10.1021/acs.chemrestox.9b00325